 Whether you’re looking to play jazz, rock, pop, or a fusion of genres, there’s bound to be bands in Melbourne playing the genre.

 Playing and creating music with other people is a unique experience that musicians have the privilege to take part in.

 For some motivation, why not have a look at this guide of the best open mic nights in Melbourne?

-Superprof makes it easy for you to find the best drumming tutor for you.
+Superprof makes it easy for you to find the best drumming tutor for you, no matter where you are.
 All of our tutors are listed here on our website, so you can browse through to find the best teacher for you based on your needs.
 You can contact your teacher and book a class online via their profile.
 The first lesson is free, so you can make sure to find a tutor that is right for you.

 The platform that connects tutors and students